 This outline is intended to be a series of key questions rather than a finalized set of rules and regulations.
-Once the key questions have been answered by the farmers, after discussion, the by-law can be written in final form and everyone who is able will sign, with non-literate farmers affixing their fingerprints, to ensure that everyone is in agreement with the provisions.
+Once the key questions have been answered by the youth/vulnerable families, after discussion, the bylaw can be written in final form and everyone who is able will sign, with non-literate youth/vulnerable families affixing their fingerprints, to ensure that everyone is in agreement with the provisions.

-Note: The VSLA Mentor must encourage the farmers to register their group at their respective sub county immediately after formulating their by law to complete the group formation process.
+Note: The VSLA Mentor must encourage the youth/vulnerable families to register their group at their respective sub county immediately after formulating their by law to complete the group formation process.